cpleonardo/simple-market-maker/README.md

 Allways look for 1st position in order book

 Rule 2:
 Increase spread as much as posible trying to keep first position in order book.
-(Only if `greedy_mode` enabled)
+(Only if `greedy_mood` enabled)

 Rule 3:
 Never place an order bellow configured spread